GianlucaCerilli/RSWE_library/README.md

 > ```
 > following the other guide on [Building a publish/subscribe application](https://fast-rtps.docs.eprosima.com/en/latest/fastddsgen/pubsub_app/pubsub_app.html#fastddsgen-pubsub-app).

-With *fastddsgen* it is possible to see that more files than the ones denoted in the project tree structure at *1.3.3* section are created.
-The ones in excess can be deleted (otherwise there will be multiple definitions of main).
+There could be the possibility that *fastddsgen* add more files than the ones needed and denoted in the project tree structure at *1.3.3* section.
+In that case, you can delete the ones in excess (otherwise there will be multiple definitions of main).

-> **Warning 4**
+> **Warning 3**
 > </br>
-> Once we run the command:
+> Once we run the command from the *build* folder:
 > ```
 > $ cmake ...
 > ```
 > there are errors due to the missing *fastcdr*, *fastrtps* e *foonathan_memory*
-> libraries, as anticipated in *Warning 2*.
+> libraries.
 It is possible to run this command instead:
 > ```
 > $ cmake -DCMAKE_INSTALL_PREFIX:PATH=~/Fast-DDS/install/ ..
 > ```